 The list below is a rundown of dishes we can offer that do not contain meat or animal products (see main menu here).

 We use our deep-fryers for different dishes so if you’re concerned about cross-contamination please ask.
 We can amend the cooking of some ingredients so they are not deep-fried, or in some instances omit this part of a dish.
-In the list above, the ingredients that may be affected in this way are marked with a *.
+In the list below, the ingredients that may be affected in this way are marked with a *.

 - Tortilla chips*with guacamole and / or tomato salsa

 - Corn, black bean & guacamole tostada* can be modified by removing frijoles, crema and cheese.
 The corn and bean salsa in this dish contains a small amount of honey, so if you’re avoiding this we’d suggest picking another dish

 - An extra special off-menu burrito with a filling of Mexican green rice, sweet potato*, avocado and shredded cabbage with tomatillo guac and chipotle salsa